-However, that isn’t how art works.
+However, that isn’t how artworks.
 Any art, not just photography, but painting, writing and so forth.
 More often than not, the greatest works are those that took the most time.
-They are the works that the artist spent days, weeks or even years producing.
+They are the works that the artist spent days, weeks, or even years producing.

 In photography, a lot of that time is time spent waiting.
-Thinking, digesting, letting ideas coalesce and evolve.
+Thinking, digesting, and letting ideas coalesce and grow.
 What’s more, there are several points throughout the photographic process where you should find the time to wait, to let the image percolate in your mind, to give yourself the time to forget about it just enough that you can look at an image more critically.
 Let me show you the three stages of the photographic process where I find myself simply waiting and thinking.

 1. Think Before You Snap

 So, you’ve had an idea for a photograph that you’d like to make, or at least you think you have an idea.
 Now is the time to stop yourself, before you rush out to create the photograph.
 Ask yourself questions.
 Is this really the best idea?
 Is there another angle that you can approach this from?
-Have you thought of all the best ways to utilize your gear, your knowledge and all the other tools at your disposal?
+Have you thought of all the best ways to utilize your gear, your knowledge, and all the other tools at your disposal?

 Wait, think things over, let the idea cook, so to speak.
-Give yourself the needed time to go over various concepts, to distil and solidify the final image in your mind before you embark on the photo trip.
-This prevents you from wasting time in the field, from forgetting a lens or a piece of gear that you could use to really enhance the image.
+Give yourself the needed time to go over various concepts, to distill and solidify the final image in your mind before you embark on the photo trip.
+This prevents you from wasting time in the field, and from forgetting a lens or a piece of gear that you could use to really enhance the image.
 Who knows, you may even decide that the idea is not worthwhile after all — or better yet, you may decide two or three days after you developed the idea that you know of a few things that can take the image you intend to make from good to amazing.